ethanthoma/ocaml-webserver/README.md

-# Ocaml Blog Website
+# Blog Website

 This is a really simple blogging website made in Ocaml (and reasonml).

-## Stack(?)
+## Stack

+- ReasonML for JSX templating
 - Ocaml backend
+- Htmx

+## TODO

-- ReasonML JSX for templating
+- Add meta-data for blogs
-- Htmx for my "framework"
+- Probably a db for storing blogs

-## Notes

-- The code is not pretty but it works.
-Try the nix flake for easy building.
+- Better way to search all blogs

 ## Installation

-Just use the nix flake command and build!
+The nix flake has two build targets:
+1. dune project derivation: produces a binary that one can run as is
+2. docker image: produces a minimal image that contains the derivation

+The derivation can be built with `nix build` and the image can be built with `nix build .#image`.